TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

-# Code
+# Obstacle management

+In this directory you will find:
+- the software we used to make our code
-In this directory you will find all the code we used for our prototypes and the final robot.
+- all the code we used for our prototypes and the final robot
+- our source code with detailed comments
+- our pseudo code
+- all the strategies our robot uses in order to complete the open challenge round and the obstacle challenge round
+- our old and new flowchart diagram

 ## Software